scaffold-eth/scaffold-eth/README.md

 # 🏗 Scaffold-ETH x Buildbear

-🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract:
+🧪 Quickly experiment with Solidity using a forked private testnet, from the mainnet, and swapping tokens from Uniswap

-The original flavor of **Scaffold-Eth** by default uses local hardhat nodes for its working.
-It is perfect for easy understanding and learning of Solidity.

-**Scaffold-Eth x Buildbear** does the same but instead use nodes running on [**Buildbear**](https://buildbear.io).
+**Scaffold-Eth x Buildbear** lets you create your own private testnet, (optional) forked from the mainnet, with your own native token and ERC20 Token faucet and blockchain explorer

 # 🐻 Features of [Buildbear](https://buildbear.io)